 - Decision (the package you go with) ie: 1

 It seems all so straight forward.
-But it’s not.
-Here are some of the problems I’ve noticed to be inherent in the process of selecting an enterprise software package:
+But it's not.
+Here are some of the problems I've noticed to be inherent in selecting an enterprise software package:

-Finally, there’s the other hard-to-compare criteria beyond just features & function: service & support, vendor & platform longevity, technology architecture, and of course, cost.
+Finally, there's the other hard-to-compare criteria beyond just features and function: service and support, vendor and platform longevity, technology architecture, and of course, cost.
 But few of these criteria get people as excited or frustrated as actually using the software itself.

 It's a tough job evaluating large enterprise software packages.
 If you can design your evaluation process to mitigate these risks, you might not find the perfect piece of software, but you might be able to save yourself some frustration in looking.